GiuliaLanzillotta/INAS/README.md

 track of the states as the training progresses;
 - the `conv_net.py` file is the actual child architecture and exposes its training and testing functions.
+- The `test.py` file is responsible for managing the usage of the final controller architecture.
+More about testing in the test section below.

 The repository is organised over different branches: each branch corresponds a conducted experiment.
 Mainly, branches differ in the implementation